Top Minnesota dairy farms honored for superior cow care

-St. Paul, MN: Minnesota Agriculture Commissioner Thom Petersen today released the annual list of top Minnesota dairy herds with low somatic cell counts (SCC).
+ST. PAUL, Minn. – Minnesota Agriculture Commissioner Dave Frederickson today released the annual list of top Minnesota dairy herds with low somatic cell counts (SCC).
 Somatic cell count is a key indicator of milk quality – a lower SCC count is better for cheese production and a longer shelf life for bottled milk.
-In honor of June Dairy Month, 96 Minnesota dairy farms are being recognized for superior herd management skills by achieving an average SCC of under 100,000.
+In honor of June Dairy Month, 136 dairy farms are being recognized for superior herd management skills by achieving an average SCC of under 100,000 in 2015.

 Although somatic cells occur naturally and are not a food safety concern, dairy farmers monitor them because they can be used as a measure of the health of their cows.
 Processors also pay a premium for milk with low counts.
 A farmer whose herd has a very low count can receive a significantly higher price per hundredweight compared to a farmer whose herd average is high.